-Being able to protect and continue the value creating operations of an organization in the event of a disruption is nothing new - it's something organizations have been doing for centuries.
+Being able to protect and continue the value creating operations of an organisation in the event of a disruption is nothing new - it's something organisations have been doing for centuries.

 At the time of the Industrial Revolution, merchants would have been concerned with maintaining the supply of raw materials if their ships sank.
 During the Second World War, businesses would have worried about surviving if they were bombed, or if rationing impacted their supplies.

 Today, in addition to natural disasters such as hurricane, fires, floods and pandemic and man-made issues such as wars, organisations face other challenges to their operations.
 For example, a modern business now has to contend with widespread economic and political instability, organised cyber-crime and eco-terrorist attacks.
 Likewise, their vulnerabilities have changed.
 For example, disruptive technologies such as AI and the Internet of Things together with hyper-extended supply chains have a created a level of operational complexity where vulnerabilities are hard to detect and even harder to protect.

 Yet, regardless of whether it's the 18th or the 21st Century, the cost of operational disruption can potentially be devastating to a business.